abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

 Integration tests can be part of any ROS package.
 One can dedicate one or more packages to just integration testing, or alternatively add them to the package of which they test the functionality.
-In this tutorial, we go with the first option as we will test the existing Turtlesim node.
+In this tutorial, we go with the first option as we will test the existing turtlesim node.

 4 Running tests and report generation